We Wrote The Book On Divorce In Colorado

 If you have to go through a divorce, do you want a lawyer who practices in several other areas or do you want a lawyer who truly understands family law?
-At Hogan Omidi, PC, our partner wrote the reference book on Colorado family law that the majority of lawyers, judges and others use.
+At Hogan Omidi, PC, our partner wrote the reference books on Colorado family law that the majority of lawyers, judges and others use.
 We know the law and we can explain exactly how it will affect you during and after your divorce.

 How Divorce Will Affect You

 Colorado is an equitable distribution state, meaning that property is divided fairly between spouses.
-But equitable does not always mean equal and there are many complicating factors, such as how to divide the house, a closely held business, retirement accounts, accumulated debts, as well as the issue of separate assets or a prenuptial agreement.
+But equitable does not always mean equal and there are many complicating factors, such as how to treat the house, a closely held business, retirement accounts, accumulated debts, as well as the issue of separate assets or a prenuptial agreement.
 You will need to set priorities for the give-and-take of a property settlement.

-Child custody is determined based on the best interests of the child, but you have a say in the specifics of the co-parenting arrangements.
+Child custody is determined based on the best interests of the child, but you have a say in the specifics of the parenting arrangements.
 The state wants both parents to be involved in their children’s lives.
 Each parent has certain rights and responsibilities regarding his or her child, including financial support and a right to parenting time, but there is no cookie cutter approach.

 Depending on the disparity between you and your spouse in current income and earning potential, spousal maintenance may also be an issue.
 For some high earners, the state guidelines may not apply.
 If you have minor children, child support will also have to be addressed.
 Parental income levels, the payment or receipt of spousal maintenance and the amount of parenting time each parent has will all affect the calculation of child support.